Septoplasty – Surgery of the Septum in Melbourne and Sydney

 Am I A Good Candidate for Septoplasty?

-Smoking has negative effects on recovery, so you will have to stop smoking at least 2 weeks before the procedure and even more after the surgery.
-Cigarette smoke can cause a longer healing period, wound infections, and painful nasal irritation.
+However, smoking has negative effects on recovery.
+So if you are a smoker you will have to stop smoking at least 2 weeks before the procedure and even longer after the surgery.
+Cigarette smoke can cause a longer healing period, wound infections, as well as painful nasal irritation.

-It is considered safe to undergo septoplasty surgery at the age of 17.
-Exceptions are made for younger patients with severe nasal obstructions.
+Although it is considered safe to undergo septoplasty surgery at the age of 17, exceptions can also be made for younger patients with severe nasal obstructions.

 In consultation with your doctor, you should temporarily stop taking medications that prevent blood clotting.